harrylimp/EBC/README.md

 ## Project Introduction

-This is a state-of-the-art mobile application that aims to help in furthering the research of the digitsation of business cards.
-Further details can be found in the [Wiki](https://github.com/harrylimp/EBC/wiki).
+**Welcome to Connex!** This is a state-of-the-art mobile application that aims to help in furthering the research of the digitsation of business cards.
+We aim to revolutinse the business card transaction process from paper to digital, and ultimately, save the environment and keep the world green.
+The full project description along with its list of features can be found on the [Wiki here](https://github.com/harrylimp/EBC/wiki).

 ## Usage (Execution Instructions)